ExpressionEngine/ExpressionEngine-User-Guide/source/fieldtypes/fluid_field.rst

 Fluid Field
 ###########

 A Fluid Field is a collection of fields.
-A Fluid Field can contain any native field type except another field block.
-The fields assigned to the field block can then be used multiple times in the same entry when creating/editing the entry.
+A Fluid Field can contain any native field type except another Fluid Field.
+The fields assigned to the Fluid Field can then be used multiple times in the same entry when creating/editing the entry.
 The author also has control over the order of the fields.

 Fluid Fields give the author control over the structure of their content, while ensuring the final output uses the correct design elements.
 All that is done without the author worrying about markup or html.
 They simply add content to the fields, and template can wrap each field in the proper markup.